Feedback, Complaints and Compliments

 Protocol for Complaints against Judicial Officers of the Supreme Court of the Northern Territory

-This protocol relates to complaints made against Judges, Masters and Registrars of the Supreme Court.
+This protocol relates to complaints made against Judges, Associate Judges and Registrars of the Supreme Court.

 Judges are not subject to direct discipline by other persons, apart from extreme cases where they may be removed by the Administrator on an address from the Legislative Assembly for proved misbehaviour or incapacity.
 This degree of immunity from direct discipline, except in extreme cases, is necessary to maintain the independence of the Judges so that they can, and can be seen to, administer justice impartially.
 At the same time they are made accountable generally through the public nature of their work, the requirements that they give adequate reasons for their decisions and the right given to litigants to challenge decisions on appeal.